 ☐ T-shirts/tops: 3-4

-☐ Fleece top & bottom: 1 set light to mid-weight (optional for late June & July trips)
+☐ Fleece top & bottom: 1 set light to mid-weight

-☐ Camp clothes: comfortable and appropriate for season.
-Cotton recommended for hot weather trips.
-Women may prefer an athletic skirt or dress
+☐ Camp clothes: comfortable and appropriate for the season.
+Cotton is recommended for hot weather trips.
+Some guests may prefer an athletic skirt or dress.

 ☐ Extra pair of dry footwear for camp